Importance of Conditioning in Strongman

 • Confidence in prolonged effort

-Athletes who are conditioned trust their ability to keep working when others slow down.
+Athletes who are conditioned trust their ability to keep going.

 Training Methods That Build Conditioning